This post may contain affiliate links. These help support this website.

 To truly understand the power of citric acid in cleaning, it’s important to look at the science behind this incredible ingredient.
 Citric acid, also known as 2-hydroxy-1,2,3-propanetricarboxylic acid, is a naturally occurring compound found in citrus fruits such as lemons, oranges, and grapefruits.
 Its chemical structure is composed of three carboxylic acid groups, which are responsible for its unique properties.

 One of the key scientific features of citric acid lies in its acidity.
 With a pH level between 3-6, citric acid falls on the lower end of the pH scale, making it highly effective at breaking down stubborn stains and dissolving tough grime.
-Its acidic nature allows it to react with minerals and metals, effectively removing rust and hard water deposits that can accumulate on various surfaces.
-This is considered a weak acid.
+Its acidic nature allows it to react with minerals and metals, removing rust and hard water deposits that can accumulate on various surfaces.
+A pH between 3-6 makes citric acid a weak acid.

-Beyond its acidity, citric acid also possesses excellent chelating abilities.
+Aside from its acidity, citric acid also has excellent chelating abilities.
 Chelation refers to the process of binding and removing metal ions from surfaces.
-Citric acid’s structure enables it to form complexes with metal ions, such as calcium and iron, effectively loosening their hold on surfaces and making them easier to clean.
-This makes citric acid particularly useful for descaling coffee makers, removing limescale from bathroom fixtures, or even restoring the shine to tarnished silverware.
+Citric acid’s structure enables it to form complexes with metal ions, such as calcium and iron, loosening their hold on surfaces and making them easier to clean.
+This makes citric acid very useful for descaling coffee makers, removing limescale from bathroom fixtures, or even restoring the shine to tarnished silverware.
 This is also what makes it different than vinegar (acetic acid), but we have more on that below.

 The Manufacturing Process of Citric Acid

 First, citric acid is extracted from natural sources such as citrus fruits like lemons and oranges.
 Citrus fruits are rich in citric acid, making them the primary choice for extraction.
-However, citric acid can also be produced through the fermentation of molasses, a byproduct of sugar production.
+Citric acid can also be produced through the fermentation of molasses, a byproduct of sugar production.

 After purification, the citric acid solution is concentrated through evaporation to remove excess water content.
 The concentrated solution is then subjected to crystallization, where citric acid crystals start to form.
 These crystals are separated from the remaining liquid through filtration.
 The separated crystals are then washed to eliminate any residual impurities.